IvanRossCousins/Python-Learning/Python Cheat Sheet.md

 ```

-Variables in python can take a multitide of data types including the simple datatypes above (string, integer, float, boolean).
+Variables in python can take a multitide of data types including the simple [[ Datatypes | datatypes ]] above (string, integer, float, boolean).
 Find more information at [[ Variable Assignment ]].

 ### [[ Select Statements ]]